influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-security.md

 ```sh
 export GH_ORGS=biffs-gang
 ```
-If the user is not a member, then the user will not be allowed access.
+If the user is not a member of the specified GitHub organization, then the user will not be granted access.
 To support multiple organizations, use a comma-delimited list, as in this example:
 ```sh
 export GH_ORGS=hill-valley-preservation-sociey,the-pinheads